SPS Fire & Security Rochester LLC

 Why Professional Monitoring Is Best in Wireless Home Security

 Motion Detectors and Motion Sensors The last thing any of us wants is for someone to be sneaking around outside or inside our homes or businesses.
-Believe it or not, a motion detector can have a snooping creep behind bars in no time.
+Believe it or not, motion detectors can have a snooping creep behind bars in no time.
 That’s pretty nice, isn’t it?
 Something as simple as motion sensors inside and outside your Rochester home or business can protect what is yours.
 Types of Motion Detectors There are different types of motion detection.
 There are alarms with motion detectors.
 They are a part of the system so that when someone infiltrates a door or window, the alarm system can be triggered and the authorities notified.
-There are also these types: Driveway motion detectors – If you get a lot of visitors, mounting a driveway motion detector will let you know when someone is in your driveway.
-Really, you can place this type of motion detector anywhere around your house.
-Many of these have a range of up to 400 feet.
-That type of range is good for someone who lives in a rural area.
-A shorter range can be used if you live close to a city street.
-When the detector is triggered, it sets off an alert inside the house.
-It can be a chime or even a light that comes on.
+There are also these types: Driveway motion detectors –If you get a lot of visitors, a driveway motion detector will let you know when someone arrives.
+You can actually place this type of motion detector almost anywhere around your house.
+Many of these detectors reach up to 400 feet, which is great if you live in a rural area.
+If you live closer to a city street, a shorter range works just fine.
+When the detector senses movement, it sets off an alert inside your house.
+This could be a chime or even a light that turns on.
 Motion activated flood lights – A motion activated flood light works the same way as a driveway alert.
 However, you don’t necessarily have to be notified when it is triggered.
 Instead, the flood light comes on and it shines on whatever has triggered it.
 If it is a burglar, they will most likely run away because they don’t want to be seen.
 If it is the neighbor’s dog, it probably won’t care.
-The barking motion detector – This can give a burglar a good jolt in the chest as their heart jumps out of it.
+Motion Detectors Come In Different Types The barking motion detector – This can give a burglar a good jolt in the chest as their heart jumps out of it.
 They step up on your doorstep and suddenly a dog starts barking at them.
 These motion sensors can be set to activate when there is motion in front of windows or doors.
 Some models can also be set to less threatening sounds, especially when you are home and expecting visitors.
 Security alarms – This is the type that is going to give a burglar a nice scare.
 If they dare try to enter a window or door, the motion detector is going to tell the alarm system, which is going to alert the authorities.
 The alarm sounding is usually enough to scare the burglar away.
 What is great is that the motion sensors can be wireless so they can be placed anywhere.
 How do Motion Sensors Work?
-They can be passive infrared, ultrasonic, microwave, tomographic, or the sensor types can be combined.
-Yes, there are some big words there.
-Passive infrared simply detects anything that is warm-blooded.
-So if you’re the lizard belonging to the boy across the street decides to come for a visit, it isn’t going to be detected.
-Friendly people, cats, dogs, rabbits, Bigfoot, your annoying cousin, and burglars are going to be detected.
-Ultrasonic listens for sounds like metal on metal or breaking glass.
-Passive sensors are extremely sensitive, but they can often cause false alarms.
-Active sensors emit ultrasonic waves.
-Because dogs, cats, and some species of fish can hear these frequencies, they can be disturbed.
-If you have never seen a disturbed fish, this is one way you could achieve that.
-Microwave sensors use microwave pulses and then measure the reflection of those pulses off of objects to tell whether or not they are in motion.
-It is possible for these sensors to detect things not in the target range.
-Tomographic uses radio waves and senses when those waves are disturbed.
-These are expensive, but extremely useful in warehouses, storage units, and other areas that need commercial grade security.
-Professionally Installed Motion Detectors To make sure motion detectors are facing the right direction, are in the best places for detecting intruders, and are the most effective, it is best to have them professionally installed.
-SPS Fire & Security has a wide range of options for you to keep your home and business safe, so call today at 585-770-0348 to find out how you can protect your space.
+Motion detectors keep an eye on your space, but they don’t all work the same way.
+You can find them with passive infrared, ultrasonic, microwave, or tomographic sensors.
+Sometimes, they even combine different types to do a better job.
+Passive Infrared (PIR) Passive infrared sensors simply find anything warm-blooded.
+So, if your neighbor’s pet lizard wanders over, it won’t trigger the alarm.
+However, these sensors will detect people, cats, dogs, rabbits, even Bigfoot, your annoying cousin, and burglars.
+Ultrasonic Ultrasonic detectors work in two ways.
+Some passively listen for sounds like breaking glass or metal scraping.
+While incredibly sensitive, these can sometimes cause false alarms.
+Other ultrasonic sensors actively send out ultrasonic waves.
+Be aware that dogs, cats, and even some fish can hear these sounds, which might bother them.
+If you’ve ever wanted to see a fish look confused, this could be your chance!
+Microwave Microwave sensors send out microwave pulses.
+Then, they measure how those pulses bounce off objects to see if anything is moving.
+Sometimes, these sensors can even detect things outside their intended area.
+Tomographic Finally, tomographic sensors use radio waves.
+They sense when something disturbs these waves.
+While expensive, these detectors are super helpful in places like warehouses, storage units, and other large areas that need tough, commercial security.
+Professionally Installed Motion Detectors For the best results, have professionals install your motion detectors.
+They’ll make sure the sensors face the right way and are in the best spots to catch intruders, making them super effective.
+SPS Fire & Security offers many options to keep your home or business safe.
+Call us today at 585-770-0348 to learn how we can help you protect your space.

 10 Innovations in Home Security

-New Security System Innovations Over the past few years, the world of home security has morphed into a competitive market.
-There is a wide range of technological offerings that have become available to homeowners, some of which are designed for safety.
-This is why homeowners are investing millions in safety equipment and home protection.
-Latest Home Security Innovations Here is a rundown of those products: Remote Home Monitoring This is becoming an increasingly popular request among homeowners because remote home monitoring systems allow you to remotely keep tabs on the inside and outside of your home.
+New Innovations in Home Security Gone are the days of simple locks and keys.
+New innovations in home security change how we protect our homes.
+For example, old garage door openers were basic.
+However, today you can open your garage from an app.
+Therefore, you can let a neighbor in even when you are far away.
+This gives you much better security while you are gone.
+Innovations in Home Security that Enhance Safety Here is a rundown of the latest home security innovations: Remote Home Monitoring This is becoming an increasingly popular request among homeowners because remote home monitoring systems allow you to remotely keep tabs on the inside and outside of your home.
 You can keep an eye on your child when they return from school, your pet, or can see if someone breaks into your home.
 If someone breaks into your home, you are notified by the app.
 The security system notifies authorities so that the break-in can be immediately addressed.
-Smart Doorbells The new technology is helping combat theft at doorsteps.
-A camera with a motion detector is fitted inside to give a clear view of the front door.
-What is better is that you can access the camera from an app on your smartphone.
+Smart Doorbells New innovations in home security help fight theft at your doorstep.
+Workers fit a camera with a motion detector inside.
+This gives you a clear view of your front door.
+What’s even better is that you can access the camera from an app on your smartphone.
 Remote Home Lighting Imagine being able to remotely control the lights in your home.
 This is part of home automation.
 When you are away on vacation or at work, you can turn on different lights at different times.
 This can deter a thief from entering your home.
 They think someone is home!
-Access Code Home Locks If you don’t like the traditional key, a keypad can be exactly what you need.
-The coded lock stores different combinations that allow for individual settings.
-No longer do you have to worry about losing keys.
-All you have to do is punch in a code and you are done.
-This is a great security feature for elderly people that live alone or for anyone that wants to avoid wrestling for keys every time they come to the door.
-It allows for faster entry and keeps the door secure.
+Access Code Home Locks If you don’t like old-fashioned keys, a keypad lock might be just what you need.
+This special lock saves different codes.
+This lets you set it up for different people.
+You won’t worry about losing keys anymore.
+Just punch in a code, and you’re done.
+So, this is a great safety tool for older people who live alone.
+It also helps anyone who wants to open their door faster.
+You get in quicker, and your door stays safe.
 Emergency Notification Necklace This technology is helping the disabled and elderly.
 If something happens, a person pushes a button and they can receive assistance.
 Police, fire, or ambulance can be notified, depending on what event is occurring.
 Any Time there is a problem, the person has immediate access to assistance.
 Many lives have been saved with this technology.
 Smart Appliances Smart appliances are very convenient, but are helpful for elderly people.
 These appliances can detect overheating and prevent fires by shutting themselves down.
 If you forget that an appliance is running, a smart appliance can give you peace of mind.
 Fall Detection Fall detection is like the security necklace but different.
 There are sensors that can detect when a person passes out or loses their balance.
 This is ideal for people with medical conditions or elderly adults that are living at home who need to be monitored.
 When a fall is detected, a warning is issued to the right authorities.
 Some devices can now monitor other bodily functions.
-Remote Garage Door Opener Garage door openers have been around for a long time, but not quite like those that can be opened from an app.
-If you are anywhere in the world and you need your neighbor to go into your home, you can open the door remotely.
-This is a great added security measure for when you are away.
+Remote Garage Door Opener Garage door openers have been around for a long time, but not like the ones you can open from an app.
+Now, you can open your garage door remotely from anywhere in the world.
+So, if your neighbor needs to enter your home, you can let them in.
+This adds great security when you’re away.
 Voice Activated Home Regulation This is also becoming a popular security option because it is controlled remotely through an app on a smartphone.
 A person can shut off the water to their home, change temperature settings, watch video cameras, and do so much more.
 When there is an issue in the home, this technology sends out a notification.
-Security Gates Security gates have been around a while with the purpose of keeping out unwanted guests.
-You get monitoring and protection capabilities and can let guests in or out.
-This system is becoming popular among Americans of all classes because it has become more affordable and more convenient to set up.
-Contact An Experienced Rochester Home Security Company Home security is everything because you need peace of mind that you, your family, and your belongings are safe.
+Security Gates Security gates have long helped keep unwanted guests out.
+They give you monitoring and protection.
+You can also let guests in or out easily.
+This system is now popular with Americans everywhere.
+That’s because it has become more affordable and simpler to set up.
+Contact An Experienced Rochester Home Security Company So You Can Have the Latest Home Security Innovations Home security is everything because you need peace of mind that you, your family, and your belongings are safe.
 To find out how you can make your home more secure, call SPS Fire & Security today at 585-770-0348.

-Don’t Be the Next Victim Breaking into and robbing someone’s home has always been a very low thing to do, so there is no such thing as an honorable burglar.
+Don’t Be the Next Victim of Funeral Burglary Breaking into and robbing someone’s home has always been a very low thing to do, so there is no such thing as an honorable burglar.
 However, there is a such thing as a burglar stooping to the lowest of lows and that’s when they break into someone’s home during a funeral.
-This is a terrible act that is happening all around the country.
-Burglars are scouring the obituaries, getting the names of the next of kin so they can target their homes while they’re gone.
-Recently, one woman went to her mother’s funeral.
-When she returned, her home had been broken into and electronics were missing.
-Straight from the Burglar One of the comments the robbery victim made was, “I wish I had a home security system.”
-She then lamented about how her neighborhood has always been relatively quiet.
-Break-ins aren’t common there, so the need for a security alarm simply wasn’t something that had ever crossed her mind.
-She lived in the community her entire life, so such things as surveillance cameras, motion detectors, and a security alarm were never priorities.
+This is referred to as “Funeral Burglary” This is a terrible crime.
+It happens all around the country.
+Burglars look at obituaries.
+Then, they find names of family members.
+Next, they target their empty homes.
+For example, one woman went to her mother’s funeral.
+When she returned, burglars had broken into her home.
+Her electronics were missing.
+Straight from the Burglar The victim regretted her lack of security.
+She wished, “I had a home security system.”
+She explained that her neighborhood was always quiet.
+Break-ins were not common there.
+Therefore, she never thought about a security alarm.
+She lived there her whole life.
+So, cameras or motion detectors were never important.
 Many of the once safe communities around the Rochester area have noticed an uptick in break-ins, which takes away the sense of security that many people once had.
 What burglars are doing is going through the obituaries and looking for spouses, children, or grandchildren of the deceased.
 They can identify them on social media where they can find out their age.
 By simply knowing a person’s age, they can do a people search on the internet and find an address.
 It is that simple.
-Obituaries provide a lot of information about survivors, such as what cities they live in and who their spouses are.
-It can also be easy to identify which children are theirs.
-This makes it much easier to identify the exact person referenced in the obituary.
-The burglar knows that those individuals will not be home during the service for at least a couple of hours.
-They then case the house and determine how their plan will be executed.
-Preventing Burglaries During Funerals It is important to do what you can to avoid a burglary during a funeral.
+Obituaries give out a lot of information.
+They tell burglars about family members.
+This includes where people live and who they married.
+It’s also easy to spot their children.
+Thus, burglars can easily find the right person from the obituary.
+Burglars know these people will be gone.
+They won’t be home for hours during the funeral.
+So, burglars watch the house.
+Then, they plan how to break in.
+Preventing Funeral Burglary It is important to do what you can to avoid a funeral burglary during a funeral.
 In just a matter of minutes, a burglar from go from the obituary to looking at your home via Google Maps to find vulnerabilities.
 Here is what you can do: Invest in surveillance cameras.
 Not only will they help you when you are at a funeral, but also while you are at work, out of town, visiting a friend, or doing anything away from home.
 With remote access, you can keep an eye on your home while gone.
 When a burglar arrives, you can capture their face.
 Have a security system installed.
 When a burglar accesses the home, the alarm will sound and the authorities will be alerted.
 Most of the time, an alarm runs a burglar off very quickly.
 Have someone watch the home while you are gone.
 It is good to have a friend come by to keep an eye on things if you are going to be gone for a while.
 If a burglar sees someone is there, they aren’t going to come inside.
 If someone can’t house sit for you, tell your neighbors you’ll be gone so they can keep an eye on things.
 When your home is under surveillance or has an alarm, make it known.
 You can post notices or alarm signage outside of the home, which tells burglars that they don’t have a chance.
-Contact An Experienced Rochester Alarm Company Don’t fall victim to funeral burglars.
-Even if you feel your neighborhood is safe, you never know when someone will take a chance and break into your home while you’re gone.
-This is a terrible trend that is growing in frequency, but you can cut the burglar off at the pass by calling SPS Fire & Security at 585-770-0348 and seeing how home security can keep you, your family, and your property safe.
+Contact An Experienced Rochester Alarm Company Don’t become a victim.
+Burglars target funerals.
+You might think your neighborhood is safe.
+But, someone might still break in while you’re away.
+This bad trend is happening more often.
+However, you can stop burglars.
+Call SPS Fire & Security at 585-770-0348.
+They can show you how home security keeps you, your family, and your property safe.

 0